Should I Agree to a Section 27 Deposit Release?

 What happens if I agree and something goes wrong?

-What if the sale falls through?
-What if a vendor has committed to another property, but the purchaser refuses to release the funds?
 An experienced lawyer or conveyancer can help both parties determine if signing a Section 27 is safe.
 Here are two tips to help you avoid common pitfalls.

 TIP 1 – Get all the details.
 Carefully examine the vendor’s disclosure of mortgages and caveats so you can make an informed decision.
 How much is owed?
 Does the vendor need the deposit funds to satisfy all debts against the property?
 If so, letting them use the funds toward another purchase is not advisable for either party.
 A vendor who is in default on their mortgage should justify an immediate rejection of a Section 27 request.
 Vendors too need to understand the details.
 Are there contingencies in the sales contract that would allow the purchaser to get the deposit back if the sale does not go through?
 If so, how would the vendor repay the money if it is being used elsewhere?